NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Shard Strike.md

 **Shards** Shards deal 1d6 slashing damage in a 15-foot cone, and a creature that critically fails takes 1d6 bleed damage.

-**Spines** Spines deal 1d6 piercing damage in a 30-foot line, and a creature that critically fails is [[Conditions/Clumsy|Clumsy 1]] until the start of your next turn.
+**Spines** Spines deal 1d6 piercing damage in a 30-foot line, and a creature that critically fails is [[Clumsy|Clumsy 1]] until the start of your next turn.

 * * *